Berkeley-CS195/sp23/assignments/h195-proj3.md

 - Design an intervention
 - Engage the community in an issue

-This project may be (and is encouragedt to be) completed in pairs.
+This project may be (and is encouragedt to be) completed in groups.

 ## Guidelines on Project Scope